 I always try and make it worth the wait and this Beef Stroganoff Soup is definitely worth the wait.

-I’ve always loved beef stroganoff and cooking beef stroganoff, even ordering filet mignon beef stroganoff at a restaurant once (it was a special occasion), so I thought there is no better way to consume an entire bowl full of concentrated deliciousness than turn this classic into a soup!
+I’ve always loved beef stroganoff and chicken stroganoff, even ordering filet mignon beef stroganoff at a restaurant once (it was a special occasion), so I thought there is no better way to consume an entire bowl full of concentrated deliciousness than turn this classic into irresistiblee Beef Stroganoff Soup!

 Melt in your mouth beef simmered, tenderized and spiced with onions, garlic, Worcestershire sauce, Dijon, tomato paste, paprika, basil, thyme and dill in a rich, creamy mushroom sauce.
 Warm, savory, flavorful comfort by the spoonful after spoonful, after spoonful…I think the soup idea was a good one.

-My favorite way to prepare stroganoff has always been in the crockpot because every morsel tenderizes as it bathes in the spiced broth, soaking up all the flavor for hours AND because its so easy – no browning meat, no sauteing onions, simply let the slow cooker do all the work for you as it fills every crevice of your home with the aroma of savory, beefy soup.
+My favorite way to prepare stroganoff has always been in the crockpot because every morsel tenderizes as it bathes in the spiced broth, soaking up all the flavor for hours AND because its so easy – simply let the slow cooker do all the work for you as it fills every crevice of your home with the aroma of savory, beefy soup.

 Its a long, tough wait.